 The local outpost of McCann Erickson has been one of Australia's leading creative agencies since first opening its doors in the country in 1959.
 There are advertising agencies in Melbourne, Sydney and Brisbane, as well as satellite units including McCann Healthcare.
 However performance had grown a little stale by 2010.
 The following year, McCann merged with independent shop Smart, and that agency's founder Ben Lilley was appointed CEO for the whole McCann group in Australia & New Zealand.
 The agency got a huge boost soon afterwards from the enormous popular success of its Dumb Ways To Die viral, which went on to win an unprecedented five Grand Prix at the Cannes Lions festival in 2013, as well as scores of other accolades.
 As a result, McCann Melbourne ended up as one of the world's top two most awarded agencies of the year.
 Creative chief John Mescall - also inherited from Smart - was rewarded with a transfer to New York in a global role as chairman of the network's creative council.
 The agency's profile has been a little more low-key since then.
 The Dumb Ways concept has been repeated a few times since then, but has failed to gain the same acclaim; nor has any other local campaign achieved similar global fame.
 CEO Lilley announced his resignation at the beginning of 2018 to take a break from the industry.
 Adding to the general uncertainty was the loss of several members of the creative department, poached by Deloitte's fast-expanding marketing services unit.
 Lilley's successor was eventually named as Nicole Taylor, poached from DDB Sydney; however she moved on after just one year and will not be replaced.
 The two main agencies in Sydney and Melbourne and led by managing directors Hazelle Klonhammer and Georgie Pownall respectively.
 Charles Cadell is president of McCann Asia Pacific, but will step down in 2019 to be replaced by Alex Lubar.
 See also the Adbrands profile of the main McCann Worldgroup network.
-Adbrands does not currently offer a business profile for McCann Erickson Australia but subscribers may access account assignments and contact information for the agency.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.